abhisekpadhi/alltius_agents/README.md

 - We can pass `AccessContext` from the API routes down to the service layer
 - `AccessContext`: `{user_id, tenant_id, collection_id}`
 - There will be an access control layer that decides given an `AccessContext` and `sources`, it it allowed or not

+### Tracing, caching & feedback - Langfuse

+- Currently in this project there is no tracing thus we cannot record feedback & score the output
+- Prompt caching is not available, this is required to control cost
+- We can use langfuse to implement these in future